Post-hoc Reward Calibration: A Case Study on Length Bias

 \section{Conclusion}

 This paper introduces a post-hoc reward calibration method to mitigate biases in RMs.
-Our approach effectively reduces the impact of prevalent biases, such as length bias, and has been validated across multiple experimental settings.
+The proposed approach effectively reduces the impact of prevalent biases, such as length bias, and has been validated across multiple experimental settings.
 The results consistently show substantial performance gains.
 Other empirical findings confirm that our method satisfies several critical desiderata for optimal calibration: (1) Our approach consistently mitigates both length and markdown biases in RMs, and can successfully calibrate LLM-as-Judge rewards, underscoring its generality.
 (2) The method requires no additional data annotation or RM retraining and is computationally efficient.
 (3) The calibrated rewards exhibit weak correlations with the characteristics of interest, thereby preventing reward hacking and improving the overall quality of the reward signals.
-(4) For non-biased RMs, our method minimally alters the reward behaviour, whereas it substantially improves models with stronger biases, making the calibration impact proportional to the bias level.
-(5) The method is robust to various hyperparameter choices and can be controlled smoothly by introducing a calibration constant before LWR prediction, enhancing its practical usability.
+(4) For non-biased RMs, our method minimally alters the reward behaviour, whereas it substantially improves RMs with stronger biases, making the calibration impact proportional to the bias level.
+(5) The method is robust to hyperparameter choices, and a calibration constant can be introduced to preserve some desirable bias towards the specific feature, enhancing its practical usability.
 (6) The approach is not constrained by dataset size, as even a few hundred data points are sufficient to achieve effective calibration.
-In conclusion, our approach offers a scalable, efficient, and generalisable solution for addressing biases in RMs, ensuring better alignment between LLMs and human preferences.
+In conclusion, our approach offers a scalable, efficient, and generalisable solution for addressing biases in RMs, ensuring better alignment between LLMs and human preferences and LLMs evaluation.